The Georgian North 1714 to 1799

 1760 – Brandlings move to Gosforth

-The Brandling family of Felling Hall the south of the Tyne relocated to Gosforth north of Newcastle.
+The Brandling family of Felling Hall to the south of the Tyne relocate to Gosforth north of Newcastle.
 The Brandlings are notable coal owners.

 George III becomes king following the death of his grandfather, King George II.
 The new king’s father was Frederick, the Prince of Wales who was killed after he was struck by a cricket ball in 1751.

 Troops open fire on the crowd at Hexham after The Riot Act was read to Allendale miners demonstrating against army conscription methods.
 Forty men are killed on the spot.
 A 74-year-old man is later hanged for his part in the riot, but it is later discovered that he was not in Hexham on the day in question.

 Dockwray Square is constructed at North Shields up hill from the riverside, the first stage in the town’s shift away from its riverside roots.

 1763 – Bottle works

 John Hussey Delaval, finding the shallow depth of the harbour at Seaton Sluice unsuitable for the demands of the coal trade establishes a bottle making works here.

 1763 – Diamond found inside bird